Crowley’s Ridge Gravel Trail

 • Bike to/from the Memphis airport or Amtrak Station and complete the loop self-supported

-Crowley's Ridge Gravel Trail is poised to dramatically impact the local/regional economy in the Delta - this project traverses some of the poorest counties in one of the poorest states in America.
+The Arkansas Delta has suffered for decades from extreme poverty, population decline, and an eroding economic base.
+Crowley's Ridge Gravel Trail traverses some of the poorest counties in one of the poorest states in America.
 According to the National Institute of Health, a staggering percentage of the population in these counties are below the poverty line: Phillips (33%), St. Francis (29%), Lee (28%), Poinsett (21%), Clay (19%), Cross (18%), Craighead (18%), and Greene (16%).
-Meanwhile, the average bicycle tourist spent $97 per day while visiting Northwest Arkansas in 2021 - bringing in $25 MILLION to the local economy.
-Please come visit, CRGT is a journey you will never forget.

 Upcoming events